StaPH-B/docker-builds/docs/make_containers.md

 - **Use a standard base image**

-    We typically use the official docker `ubuntu:xenial` image (Ubuntu 16.04) as our base because it's a reliable and trusted base image and because Ubuntu is the OS we typically work on and are most familiar with.
+    We typically use the official docker `ubuntu:jammy` image (Ubuntu 22.04 LTS) as our base because it's a reliable and trusted base image and because Ubuntu is the OS we typically work on and are most familiar with.

-    HOWEVER - Ubuntu Xenial (16.04) is now EOL, so we recommend to use a more recent distro, like Ubuntu Focal (20.04).
-The offical docker image is called `ubuntu:focal`

     `alpine` is another frequently used image, and has the added benefit of being smaller than most other images.